agendav/agendav/doc/source/admin/configuration.rst

    Specify it as a boolean ("true" or "false").

+.. confval:: defaults.list_days

+   Default number of days covered by the "list" (agenda) view.
+Allowed values: 7, 14 or 31

+   Specify it as an integer.

 .. confval:: logout.redirection

    When logging out from AgenDAV, the URL the user will be redirected to.